ancient insights, modern clarity, lasting change

 "Let food be thy medicine, and medicine be thy food." —Hippocrates

-This one-on-one consultation begins with a comprehensive assessment of your health history, diet, and daily habits guided by the Ayurvedic principle of hetu, which focuses on addressing the underlying causes of imbalance.
-You will receive a full assessment with diet and routine recommendations to bring about digestive health and harmony and fully support your vitality, and overall well-being.
+This one-on-one consultation begins with a comprehensive assessment of your health history, current diet, and daily habits, guided by the Ayurvedic principle of hetu—addressing the root causes of imbalance rather than only symptoms.

 Ayurvedic Head Massage